Falls Church District: School Board Minutes

 Meeting Minutes of the School Trustees of Falls Church District

 The minute records of the Falls Church District School Board were transcribed by members of the Providence Chapter, National Society Daughters of the American Revolution (NSDAR), Fairfax Station, Virginia.
-Chapter members generously donated their time and expertise to create a line-by-line transcription to preserve the integrity and style of the original writing.
-Because the original documents were frequently written in shorthand, the transcribed text has been converted to longhand on this webpage for accessibility, readability, and searchability purposes.
-The transcribed minute book created by the Providence Chapter, NSDAR is available for download below in PDF format.
-Photographs of the original record book pages are included in the PDF.
+Line-by-line transcription preserved the integrity and style of the original writing.
+The transcribed text has been converted from shorthand to longhand on this webpage to improve accessibility and searchability.
+The transcribed book is available for download below in PDF format, including photographs of the original.

 Only one minute book of the Falls Church District School Board is in existence.
 The records in this book cover the period of September 1897 to September 1921, however there are significant gaps.
 In the minutes, you will find lists of teachers and their salaries, school construction and maintenance records, and disciplinary actions involving students and teachers.